stellagerantoni/MLChallenge/README.md

 # MLChallenge

-About the first task.
+##First task.
 Training a cnn model to recognize the traphic lights.

 First we import the training and testing data with os library and crop the images based on the imformation from the annotations.
 We take 20% of the training data and keep it for evalutating our models.